DanielWillett/unturned-asset-file-vscode/Docs/format/data-refs.md

 By default 'Value' will be returned if the property isn't present or doesn't have any kind of value.

 #### Settings
+The following settings are available for `ValueType`:
 ##### PreventSelfReference `bool`
-When used with the `ValueRegexGroupReference` property, makes auto-complete not include `#Self.KeyGroups[0]` in the results for the target's key groups. `INPCCondition.UI_Requirements` is a good example of this.
+When used with the `ValueRegexGroupReference` property, makes auto-complete not include `#Self.KeyGroups[0]` in the results for the target's key groups. `INPCCondition.UI_Requirements` is a good example of this, preventing a quest condition from requiring itself to be visible on the UI.

 ```json
 {